Longi94/rl-loadout/README.md

 ### Assets

 Some models, textures and icons files are available in the Google Cloud Storage bucket called `rl-loadout-dev` (https://storage.googleapis.com/rl-loadout-dev).
 The bucket is public readable but not writable.
 If you want to upload some files you may ask for priviliges to the bucket or provide your own file hosting and overwrite the `assetHost` property of the angular environment file.

-## Contribution

-Pull requests should be made against the `develop` branch, unless it's a hotfix.
-The `master` branch is for releases only as there is a CD.